moovfinancial/moov-php/docs/sdks/feeplans/README.md

 ### Available Operations

-* [createFeePlanAgreements](#createfeeplanagreements) - Creates the subscription of a fee plan to a merchant account.
+* [createAgreements](#createagreements) - Creates the subscription of a fee plan to a merchant account.
 Merchants are required to accept the fee plan terms prior to activation.

 To access this endpoint using an [access token](https://docs.moov.io/api/authentication/access-tokens/) you'll need to specify the `/accounts/{accountID}/profile.write` scope.
-* [listFeePlanAgreements](#listfeeplanagreements) - List all fee plan agreements associated with an account.
+* [list](#list) - List all fee plan agreements associated with an account.

 To access this endpoint using an [access token](https://docs.moov.io/api/authentication/access-tokens/) you'll need to specify the `/accounts/{accountID}/profile.read` scope.
-* [listFeePlans](#listfeeplans) - List all fee plans available for use by an account.
+* [listByAccount](#listbyaccount) - List all fee plans available for use by an account.
 This is intended to be used by an account when selecting a fee plan to apply to a connected account.

 To access this endpoint using an [access token](https://docs.moov.io/api/authentication/access-tokens/) you'll need to specify the `/accounts/{accountID}/profile.read` scope.
-* [listFeesFetch](#listfeesfetch) - List fees associated with an account.
+* [fetchFees](#fetchfees) - List fees associated with an account.

 To access this endpoint using an [access token](https://docs.moov.io/api/authentication/access-tokens/) you'll need to specify the `/accounts/{accountID}/transfers.read` scope.